Skip to content

 • optional declared request type descriptor

-• optional affording holon and descriptor
+• required affording holon and descriptor

 • invocation source